IndeemaSoftware/QSimpleScada/README.md

 # Installing with qpm
 Just use qpm (https://www.qpm.io/) to install QSimpleScada in your project.
 Run qpm install com.indeema.QSimpleScada . in *.pro file include(vendor/Vendor.pri)

-latest release v0.5.2

 Or Compile QSimpleScada with QSimpleScada pro file, you will receive QSimpleScadaLib folder with compiled windows or macos libs.

 # Sample

 You can check example that uses QSimpleScada https://github.com/IndeemaSoftware/QSimpleScadaSample

-Also read [Wiki](https://github.com/IndeemaSoftware/QSimpleScada/wiki) for more details -

 # Sample in action
 <img src="https://github.com/IndeemaSoftware/QSimpleScada/blob/Assets/qsimplescada.gif" />